hussein987/RL_optimization_with_GA/README.md

 ```

 Usage
-To run the code, simply execute the Train.py script:
+To run the code, go to the directory of the model that you want to train (PPO or DQN),
+and execute the Train.py script:

 ```
 python train.py
 ```
+You can edit the parameters given to the GA class to edit the hyperparameters to be optimized.

-The script will train a PPO agent for 1000 episodes of the environment and print the total score obtained in every generation.
-The trained network will be saved in a file next to the code.
+The script will train a PPO/DQN agent for 10000 episodes of the environment
+and  print the total score obtained in every generation.
+The trained network
+will be saved in a file next to the code.